 How to figure out if you need critical illness insurance

-Critical illness cover is a good idea for anyone who helps provide for dependents.
+Critical illness cover is a good idea for anyone who helps provide for dependants.
 What would your family or loved ones do if you were to fall severely ill and could no longer work?
 If you’re unsure, critical illness cover might be the answer you’re looking for.
 If you become critically ill, you would receive a tax-free lump-sum to ensure that you’re still able to provide for them, even if you can’t work.

 You probably can.
 But, first of all, you need to ask yourself ‘Is critical illness cover right for me?’.
 Anyone between the ages of 18 and 70 can get critical illness cover, as long as they do not already have a critical illness.
 If you already have a critical illness, you may still qualify with some providers, but the coverage will not cover any illnesses for which you’ve already been diagnosed.